aniket-24/Study-Notion/README.md

 ## Features

-- User Authentication: LearnHubprovides secure user registration and authentication using JWT (JSON Web Tokens).
+- User Authentication: Study Notionprovides secure user registration and authentication using JWT (JSON Web Tokens).
 Users can sign up, log in, and manage their profiles with ease.
 - Courses and Lessons: Instructors can create and edit created courses.
 Students can enroll in courses, access course materials, and track their progress.
-- Progress Tracking: LearnHuballows students to track their progress in enrolled courses.
+- Progress Tracking: Study Notionallows students to track their progress in enrolled courses.
 They can view completed lessons, scores on quizzes and assignments, and overall course progress.
-- Payment Integration: LearnHubintegrates with Razorpay for payment processing.
+- Payment Integration: Study Notionintegrates with Razorpay for payment processing.
 Users can make secure payments for course enrollment and other services using various payment methods supported by Razorpay.
 - Search Functionality: Users can easily search for courses, lessons, and resources using the built-in search feature.
 This makes it convenient to find relevant content quickly.